 The museum is located at Kelham Island on Alma Street, Sheffield S3 8RY which is approximately 500 metres from Shalesmoor Supertram stop.

 There are 3 marked blue badge wheelchair accessible parking bays at the museum alongside more than 20 other public parking spaces and overflow carpark.

 The museum is surrounded by traditional cobbled paving, but a firm and level footpath has been installed over the cobbles from the main gate.
-This path conveniently links the the car park to the main museum building, Brearley Room, Millowners Arms, accessible toilets and the Steam Hammer Cafe.
+This path conveniently links the car park to the main museum building, Brearley Room, Millowners Arms, accessible toilets and Island Cafe/Bar.